kmetscher/kylemetscher-dot-com/README.md

 # kylemetscher-dot-com

-Contains the HTML, style sheets, and server-side files needed for my personal website.
+Contains the HTML, style sheets, scripts, and server-side files needed for my personal website.
 The site will be a blog where I upload posts about vehicles I work on at my current job, movie and music reviews, random thoughts, and updates on the site itself and other projects.

 Local testing is done via apache2 and mySQL installations on my personal computer.